 I decided to embody the change I wanted to see.
-I wanted to show that we too embrace the virtues of adventure and exploration.
-There is an art to immersing yourself in unfamiliar cultures and mingling with those from different backgrounds and really venturing into the heart of your destination as opposed to staying in a secluded hotel or resort.
+I wanted to show that we, too, could embrace the virtues of adventure and exploration.
+There is an art to immersing yourself in unfamiliar cultures, mingling with those from different backgrounds, and really venturing into the heart of your destination as opposed to staying in a secluded hotel or resort.

-I actually don’t use travel insurance although I probably should!
+I actually don’t use travel insurance on my adventure travel trips, although I probably should!

-Initially I thought travel insurance unnecessary and expensive, but after giving it more consideration I see its merit and would like to purchase some.
-I would recommend it—it’s better to have it and not need than need and not have it.
+Initially, I thought travel insurance was unnecessary and expensive, but after giving it more consideration, I see its merit and would like to purchase some.
+I would recommend it—it’s better to have it and not need it than need it and not have it.

-8.)
-What advice would you give to another 20-something who wants to travel and live a bit more dangerously but is scared?
+What advice would you give to another 20-something who wants to travel and live a bit more dangerously, but is scared?

 I’d say to remember that life is short and that you will always regret the things you didn’t do more than the things you did.